The three dimensional Fueter equation and divergence free frames: The Fueter equation

 Hence, taking $g=\dd_vh$ in~\eqref{eq:sadd}, we find

 Now it follows from standard elliptic regularity for the second order operator $\sL_v$ that $f\in W^{1,2}(M,\H)$.
 This proves Lemma~\ref{le:elliptic}. \end{proof}

-By Lemma~\ref{le:elliptic} and Lemma~\ref{le:fredholm}, $ \dd_v:W^{1,2}(M,\H)\to L^2(M,\H) $ is a self-adjoint index zero Fredholm operator for every $v\in\sV$.
+By Lemma~\ref{le:elliptic}, the operator $\dd_v:W^{1,2}(M,\H)\to L^2(M,\H)$ satisfies condition~(i) in Lemma~\ref{le:fredholm} and hence is a self-adjoint index zero Fredholm operator for every $v\in\sV$.
 Its kernel consists of smooth functions, by elliptic regularity, and contains the constant functions.
 The dimension of the kernel is divisible by four.